Embodied Carbon and Glass

 - Using oxy-fuel technology at three plant locations in the U.S., which can reduce energy consumption in glass melting furnaces by as much as 20% and cut greenhouse gas emissions in half

 It also is important to note the return on carbon that energy-efficient glazings deliver.
-While the production of raw glass does carry embedded carbon, high-performing low-e coated glass reduces the negative environmental impact of the built environment.
+While the production of raw glass does carry embodied carbon, high-performing low-e coated glass reduces the negative environmental impact of the built environment.
 Between reducing solar heat gain and providing daylighting, modern architectural glass reduces carbon emissions for thousands of homes and buildings each and every year of their very long lifespan.